-The additonal income generation relates to Education Psychology Services.
+Corporate Budget Reductions The additional income generation relates to Education Psychology Services.

-This mainly relates to increased buy-back income from schools reflecting the full year impact of the current 2 year agreement to provide an enhanced service.
-Which is off set by additonal income generation from the services provided.
+Department Budget Reductions to Fund Pressures This mainly relates to increased buy-back income from schools reflecting the full year impact of the current 2 year agreement to provide an enhanced service.
+Which is off set by additional income generation from the services provided.